santhart97/whats-my-offer/README.md

 ## Topic

-For this project, I wanted to implement what I have learned on the Data Analytics Bootcamp by Ironhack to and industry that I am passionate and curious about.
-So I chose to delve into the automotive industry and to predict the price of a second hand car.
-I wanted to see what would the **right** price be for a car I wanted to buy or to sell.
+For this project, I wanted to implement the knowledge I gained on the Data Analytics Bootcamp by Ironhack to and industry that I am passionate about.
+So I chose to delve into the automotive industry and to create a model that predicts the price of a second hand car.
+I wanted to see what would the right price be for a car I wanted to buy or to sell.

 To do this the first step was to find an appropiate dataset I could work with.
 After much research I found [this](https://www.kaggle.com/adityadesai13/used-car-dataset-ford-and-mercedes) data set from Kaggle.